What to Measure and How to Track the Most Important Sales Metrics

 This is a KPI that I've seen very few managers use.
 I confess that I only heard about this metric a short time ago, talking to Bruno Oshiro (Netshow.me Sales Head).

-It is very important to keep track of these numbers to understand the productivity and quality of work performed by the sales team.
+It is very important to track these numbers to assess the productivity and quality of the sales team's work.

-We can say that the productivity of the first salesperson was 100% higher compared to the second one, as he converted much more, working with the same amount of leads.
+We can say that the first salesperson's productivity was 100% higher than the second's, as he converted much more with the same number of leads.

 Other conversion rates (SQL → Opportunity, Opportunity → New Customers)